DAFRAYAL/Simplest-LINUX-hardening-and-benchmark/README.md

 There's no application to encrypt existing folders currently 2024.

 Finally delete sudo service file format alter connection pre-emptive looper and all services in etc/systemd/system must be rooted.
+This is an overhead BIOS.
+Meaning that when you enter any operating system, lower chances to go online with this security.

 That sudo service can appear and disappear depending on firewall.